-Students in Years 1-3 are encouraged to bring two snacks each day.
+Students in Years 1-9 are permitted to bring two small snacks each day, except for Wednesdays as the day does not lend itself to snack time.
 Examples might include carrot sticks, pretzels, fresh fruit, granola bars, or dry cereal.
-We do not consider cookies, candy, snack cakes, or potato chips healthful snacks and ask that you do not send these items.
+We do not consider cookies, candy, snack cakes, or potato chips healthful snacks and ask that you do not send these items for snack time.
 Students with these types of items for snack time will be asked to choose a healthier snack from their lunches or asked to forgo snack time.
 It is helpful for younger students to have their snacks packed separately from their lunches in order to avoid confusion.
-Please make sure that your child's snack is something that he/she can open and manage by him/herself, and something which does not require utensils.
+Please make sure that your child's snack is something that he/she can open and manage by him/herself and something that does not require utensils.
 It is advisable to pack the snack in a separate container from the rest of your child's lunch.

 In addition, each student should bring a filled water bottle with him/her each day.
 This allows students to have a drink as it is needed during the course of work or play.
 Please do not send drinks other than water.
 Water bottles may be refilled at our water fountain during the course of the day.
+Please do not send water bottles that have a misting or squirting function.
+These types of water bottles are prohibited.